Lee Altenberg

 Lee Altenberg is an American theoretical biologist.
-He is on the faculty of the Departments of Information and Computer Sciences and of Mathematics at the University of Hawaii at Mānoa.
+He is on the faculty of the Departments of Information and Computer Sciences and of Mathematics at the University of Hawaiʻi at Mānoa.
 He is best known for his work that helped establish the evolution of evolvability and modularity in the genotype–phenotype map as areas of investigation in evolutionary biology, for moving theoretical concepts between the fields of evolutionary biology and evolutionary computation, and for his mathematical unification and generalization of modifier gene models for the evolution of biological information transmission, putting under a single mathematical framework the evolution of mutation rates, recombination rates, sexual reproduction rates, and dispersal rates.

-Altenberg is an Associate Editor of the journal BioSystems, and serves on the Editorial Boards of the journals Genetic Programming and Evolvable Machines and Artificial Life, and on the IEEE Computational Intelligence Society Task Force on Artificial Life and Complex Adaptive Systems.
+Altenberg is an associate editor of the journal BioSystems, and serves on the editorial boards of the journals Genetic Programming and Evolvable Machines and Artificial Life, and on the IEEE Computational Intelligence Society Task Force on Artificial Life and Complex Adaptive Systems.

+He is the son of actress Elizabeth Lee.

 Education

 Altenberg received his B.A. in genetics in 1980 at the University of California, Berkeley with an honors thesis advised by Glenys Thomson on the theory of frequency-dependent selection.
-He received his Ph.D. in Biological Sciences in 1985 at Stanford University with advisor Marcus W. Feldman with a dissertation that unified models of modifier gene evolution.
+He received his Ph.D. in biological sciences in 1985 at Stanford University with advisor Marcus W. Feldman with a dissertation that unified models of modifier gene evolution.

 Career

 Altenberg held postdoctoral fellowships at Stanford University, North Carolina State University, and Duke University.
 While a postdoctoral fellow at Duke University, Altenberg offered the first course on evolutionary computation to be given there.
 When his father became ill with cryoglobulinemia, he moved with him to Hawaii for the warm temperatures.
-In 2002 Altenberg was appointed associate professor of Information and Computer Sciences at the University of Hawai`i at Mānoa.
+In 2002 Altenberg was appointed associate professor of Information and Computer Sciences at the University of Hawaiʻi at Mānoa.
 He again offered the first courses in evolutionary computation to be given there.
-In 2013 Altenberg was a Long-Term Visitor at the Mathematical Biosciences Institute at Ohio State University and in 2014-2016 was a Senior Fellow at the Konrad Lorenz Institute for Evolution and Cognition Research.
+In 2013 Altenberg was a Long-Term Visitor at the Mathematical Biosciences Institute at Ohio State University and in 2014–2016 was a Senior Fellow at the Konrad Lorenz Institute for Evolution and Cognition Research.
 The University of Hawaiʻi Board of Regents approved his promotion to Full Professor in 2020.
 Since 2013, Altenberg has been a Research Scholar at the Ronin Institute.